Hi, I'm Emily.

 After several years of e-commerce + raising little boys, I opened a tiny jewel-box of a shop in historic REO Town, Lansing in 2018.
 The 1939 Art Moderne building — complete with the original terrazzo floors, a giant geometric front window, and an ombré wall by Caroline Lizaragga! — is the perfect home for Jean Jean and its treasures.
 At Jean Jean we delight in hosting couples, families, and anyone interested in learning more about preserving and acquiring heirlooms.
 In addition to vintage and antiques, we stock a budding collection of house-designed and collaboration jewelry, perfect for gifting.

-Our Skully and Cachet Collections, as well as many of our antique repairs and daily bench work, is done by Linsey White McLean.
+Our Skully and Cachet Collections, as well as many of our antique repairs and daily bench work, are done by Linsey White McLean.
 Linsey has been a part of the JJV team for almost ten years as our bench jeweler, shipping guru, and sales maven.
 She also makes me laugh.
 A lot.

 Shiny things aside, I believe that ANY small business can be a place of kinship, refuge, and learning for communities.
 I hope that you experience a spirit of generosity and care with us, whether you visit online or in person.